 Consumption Exceeding Growth, Administrative Costs.
 Portability may be preferable if the spouse's consumption rate is expected to exceed the assets' growth rate or if administrative costs of maintaining the credit shelter trust are not justified.
-For example, depreciation of estate assets may be expected if there are high anticipated end-of-life health care costs, a business that will founder without the first decedent-key person, or if a substantial part of the estate consist of IRD (of which much of the value at the first spouse's death will be paid to the IRS in income taxes).
+For example, depreciation of estate assets may be expected if there are high anticipated end-of-life health care costs, if a business will flounder without the first decedent-key person, or if a substantial part of the estate consists of IRD (of which much of the value at the first spouse's death will be paid to the IRS in income taxes).